 Sadly, there’s no cure for Cognitive Dysfunction.
 However, various methods of supportive care can help your cat stay comfortable during their elderly years.
 There are things the owner can do too, such as:

 Keeping their home environment as stress-free as possible – Elderly cats are even more averse to change than younger cats.
 Try to keep things where they are, to provide your cat with lots of places to go to the toilet and to stick to a routine as much as possible.
 If your cat gets lost or confused easily, it may be a good idea to limit the amount of space they have access to.

 Read more: Cat anxiety: how to help a stressed cat.

 Enrichment – Continue socialising with your cat and play games if you can.
 The mental stimulation will keep their brain working and slow down the symptoms of Cognitive Dysfunction.

 Regular vet visits – Regular health checks will help both you and your vet stay on top of your cat’s condition.
 The vet will advise on how to help your cat – their specific condition and symptoms.
 They’ll also be able to provide medication when necessary.

-Note: Blood tests can be very helpful in diagnosing and monitoring the situation, ensuring the cat is not suffering from other, more treatable diseases that may have similar signs to dementia e.g. hyperthyroidism or renal disease.
+Note: Blood tests can be very helpful in diagnosing and monitoring the situation, ensuring the cat is not suffering from other, more treatable diseases that may have similar signs to dementia e.g. feline hyperthyroidism (thyroid problems) or renal disease.